-- Afternoon: enjoy the epic views along the Eyjafjordur fjord and the crazy tunnels drives (some of the tunnels on Trollaskai are single-lane, meaning you have to use passing points to pass cars coming the other way).
+- Afternoon: Enjoy the epic views along the Eyjafjordur fjord and the crazy tunnel drives (some of the tunnels on Trollaskai are single-lane, meaning you have to use passing points to pass cars coming the other way).

 Total driving: 315km, 4 hours.

 Day 3: Akureyri To Möðrudalur

 - Morning: Leave Akureyri early, heading to Mývatn, taking the Vaðlaheiðargöng tunnel (don’t forget to pay the toll online!) and stopping at Goðafoss waterfall on the way.
 Work up an appetite by doing the short hike up the Hverfjall crater.

 - Lunch: Grab some hearty Plokkfiskur (creamy fish & potato stew) at Gamli Bærinn restaurant, 10 mins from the crater.

 - Afternoon: Wander the fumaroles and boiling mud pots at Hverir geothermal area, then drive out to a picturesque turquoise crater lake called Viti.
 Finally, drive out to the exhilarating Dettifoss, the 2nd most powerful waterfall in Europe.
 It was also the setting for the opening sequence in the movie, Prometheus.

 - Dinner: After Dettifoss, drive to Möðrudalur farm, where there’s a great restaurant, with lots of traditional Icelandic dishes.

 - Sleep: Möðrudalur has rooms in a guest house and also a campsite.
 It’s a stunning location, surrounded by volcanoes.
 There’s a friendly goat that wanders around, and when I was there, two arctic fox cubs were playing in the grounds!